hyperledger-archives/indy-sdk/experimental/plugins/postgres_storage/README.md

 ```

 ## Wallet management modes
-The plug-in supports three modes
+The plug-in supports five modes
 - `DatabasePerWallet` - each wallet has its own database
 - `MultiWalletSingleTable` - all wallets are stored in single table in single database.
 Each wallet has its own
 connection pool.